 Yeast cultures have been shown to improve the activity of hind-gut bacteria, making fibre digestion more efficient.
 Yeast is an ideal, economic additive for maintaining gut health and will help older horses get more out of the forage they eat.
 For horses who have a specific digestive problem such as loose droppings or for those who consistently struggle to maintain their weight, feeding a more comprehensive supplement may be advisable.
-Dengie Digestive Health Plus contains yeast and prebiotics designed to aid the digestive system in a number of different ways.
+Dengie Digestive Health Plus contains live yeast and prebiotics designed to aid the digestive system in a number of different ways.

 - Brewers yeast provides the nutrients that fibre-digesting bacteria present in the digestive tract require to function efficiently.

 - Yea-Sacc1026 is a live yeast culture which research has shown improves fibre digestion.